 - 1. Use either the rubber sleeved nut or the knurled nut but do not use both. - 2.
 Drill 12 mm (0.4725 in) hole in panel. - 3.
 The backing jam nut may be adjusted to allow the switch to mount flush with the panel. - 4.
 No larger then 8 gauge wire should be connected directly to switch.
-Short lengths (a few inches) of 8 gauge wire may be used as a transition to larger gauge wire.
+Short lengths (inches) of 8 gauge wire may be used as a transition to larger gauge wire.
 Eye connectors are recommended. - 5.
-Wires should be supported.
-Provide strain relief the switch terminals are not designed to support lengths of wire.
+Large gauge wire should be supported.
+The switch terminals are not to bear the weight of the wire.